The backend user interface is essentially driven by the "backend" system extension and extended by many other system extensions.

 The module menu can be opened or closed by using the icon on the top left.

-In the TYPO3 CMS world, "module" is typically used for the backend.
+In the TYPO3 world, "module" is typically used for the backend.
 Extension components which add features in the frontend are referred to as "plugins".

 - Navigation frame